weaverba137/hpsspy/doc/configuration.rst

 processed.
 Generally, this should only be used for a handful of top-level files, like README files.
 For more precise exclusion, see the ``"EXCLUDE"`` statement below.

+In the special case where a section contains only files, and no subdirectories, the special pseudo-subdirectory ``"__top__"`` can be used to contain the configuration.

 Mapping File Names to HPSS Archives
 +++++++++++++++++++++++++++++++++++